 Metastatic Squamous Neck Cancer Occult Primary

-Metastatic squamous neck cancer with occult primary is a disease in which squamous cell cancer spreads to lymph nodes in the neck and it is not known where the cancer first formed in the body.
-The diagnosis of an occult primary tumor is made only if no primary tumor is detected after careful search and does not appear during therapy.
+Metastatic squamous neck cancer with occult primary is a disease in which squamous cell cancer spreads to lymph nodes in the neck, but the cancer’s origin is unknown.
+When the site of the primary tumor cannot be found, it is known as an occult primary tumor.
+The diagnosis of an occult primary tumor is made only if no primary tumor is detected after careful search through testing and is not revealed during treatment.

 Metastatic Squamous Neck Cancer with Occult Primary Treatment (Adult) (PDQ®)